What is long COVID brain fog—and can it be cleared?

 “This overlap makes it difficult to separate COVID brain fog from effects of sleep deprivation, medication, psychiatric symptoms, and other causes, which puts people, especially women and minorities, at risk for being ignored or dismissed when presenting with brain fog symptoms,” Kesler says.

-Researchers are still working to understand why COVID may cause brain fog in some people and not others, but the CDC reports that long COVID disproportionately affects people who are older, female, Hispanic, bisexual, or transgender.
+Researchers are still working to understand why Long COVID may cause brain fog in some people and not others.
+While anyone can develop Long COVID, studies suggest that it disproportionately affects people who have had a severe case of COVID or who have other health conditions, such as diabetes or lung disease.

 Generally, treatment for brain fog depends on the particular symptoms, Kesler notes.
-For example, those experiencing attentions problems and fatigue may receive a short course of psychostimulants.
-Other therapies may include antidepressants for depression, anxiolytics for anxiety, psychotherapy, and cognitive rehabilitation, or intervention designed to improve mental processing issues related to brain injury, such as relearning certain skills or helping people develop new ones.
+For example, those experiencing attention problems and fatigue may receive a short course of psychostimulants.
+Other therapies may include:

 Since COVID brain fog may be worsened by factors like sleep problems, medication side effects, mental health conditions, or other medical problems, addressing these issues can also help, Kesler says.

-Those experiencing symptoms of long COVID brain fog should make an appointment in a post-COVID rehab center if there is one available in their local area.
-“Many hospitals have these now,” Kesler says, noting that people can also visit their primary care physician (PCP) for guidance.
+Those experiencing symptoms of Long COVID brain fog should make an appointment in a post-COVID rehab center if there is one available in their local area.
+“Many hospitals have these now,” Kesler says.

-If your symptoms persist or interfere with daily functioning, see your healthcare provider (HCP), who may suggest a neuropsychological evaluation (a comprehensive evaluation that assess your ability to think, your behavior, and mood or personality), and provide a referral to a specialist, if necessary.
+If symptoms persist or interfere with daily functioning, see a healthcare provider (HCP), who may suggest a neuropsychological evaluation (to assess your ability to think, behavior, and mood or personality), and refer a specialist, if necessary.

 • Focus on your nutrition.
 Follow a healthy, balanced Mediterranean-style diet, which may help improve brain function among other health benefits.